calvinchengkw/calvinchengkw.github.io/_pages/cv.md

 * Economic Analysis of Microdata.
 Awarded by Putra University Malaysia, 2019.

 ## Awards and appointments
-* Chevening Scholarship Award, UK Foreign, Commonwealth & Development Office, 2022.
+* *Chevening Scholarship Award*, UK Foreign, Commonwealth & Development Office, 2022.
   * Awarded full-ride scholarship to study at the London School of Economics and Political Science
-* Committee member on the Technical Working Committee for the Multidimensional Poverty Index, Ministry of Economy Malaysia, 2022-present.
+* *Committee member on the Technical Working Committee for the Multidimensional Poverty Index*, Ministry of Economy Malaysia, 2022-present.
-* Industry Expert Advisory Panel (IEAP) member for the Master of Science in Economics programme in the Tunku Abdul Rahman University of Management and Technology (TAR UMT), 2022-present.
+* *Industry Expert Advisory Panel (IEAP)* member for the Master of Science in Economics programme in the Tunku Abdul Rahman University of Management and Technology (TAR UMT), 2022-present.

 Publications
 ======